Dienes and MO Theory

-In the last post we covered 1,2 and 1,4 additions to dienes, specifically the addition of strong acid (e.g. HCl or HBr) to dienes.
+In an earlier post we covered 1,2 and 1,4 additions to dienes, specifically the addition of strong acid (e.g. HCl or HBr) to dienes.

 To recap: In Org 1 we learned that addition of HCl and HBr to normal, isolated alkenes (such as 1-butene) just gives one product – the Markvonikoff product (“1,2-addition”) where the H and the nucleophile (e.g. Br-) are on adjacent carbons, and Br has added to the most substituted carbon.
 However, addition of acid to a diene results in a resonance-stabilized carbocation, which can undergo attack by the nucleophile at two possible positions, and thus can lead to two different products.
 The two different products are the “1,2-addition” product, where the H and Br are on adjacent carbons, and the “1,4-addition” product, where the carbons bearing H and Br are separated by a double bond.
 Temperature plays a key role in determining the product distribution.
 At low temperatures, the reaction is irreversible and the product that proceeds through the lowest-energy transition state (i.e. the product that is formed fastest!) is favoured.
 We rationalized this by saying that attack occurred at the carbon best able to stabilize positive charge (i.e the “resonance form” with the most stable carbocation).
 At higher temperatures, the reaction becomes reversible, and the favoured product will be the one with the most substituted double bond (not unlike Zaitsev’s Rule) We call these two conditions, respectively, kinetic control and thermodynamic control.

 We finished up the post with a quiz, which I’m reproducing here.